 But that doesn’t mean you should sell yourself short, either!
 When in doubt, get in touch with somebody from the relevant Admissions Team so they can talk you through the conditions of your offer and explain your options.

 Have you got offers from universities you’ve never even visited?
-It might help you figure out which uni is right for you by exploring the campus first-hand and experiencing each uni in real life.
-You never know, setting foot on campus just might give you that gut instinct you’re where you belong!
+It normally helps you figure out which uni is right for you by exploring the campus first-hand.
+But with the UK in the middle of a lockdown, you might not get an opportunity to visit campus before you hit your decision deadline.

 3. Talk to each uni about your individual needs